exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 1. New configuration is spread over nodes.
 It is still not active.
 2. New configuration has an additional parameter that indicates the height when this configuration should be applied.
-It is chosen by the administrator.
-It is recommended to choose the height so that the config will be applied in ~3-6 hours after it is sent into the Exonum blockchain.
+The height is selected by the administrator.
+It is recommended to choose the height so that the configuration is be applied in ~3-6 hours after it is sent into the Exonum blockchain.
 3. After the indicated height is reached, the new configuration is applied by every validator simultaneously.
 The list of validators is finally changed.

 !!! warning
-    It is important that the pause between configuration appearing and configuration applying is big enough.
+    It is important that the pause between configuration appearing and applying is big enough.
 It should be defined in accordance with the necessary number of confirmations for the latest LECT.

 ### Transitional transaction